 Course participants come with a wide variety of experience ranging from complete newcomers to those who have been unable to set eyes on a stag in 20 years of hunting.
 They include those who have successfully taken trophy stags but have had many lean years since.
-Some have been consistently successful but realise there is so much more to learn about this Magnificent Deer.
+Some have been consistently successful but realise there is so much more to learn about these Big Brown Deer.

 Why Hunters Attend

 Students have explained that they can only absorb so much by reading but if a concept is explained in the bush they instantly grasp it.
 This is known as ‘kinesthetic learning’.
 Research shows that 70% of people learn much better by actually seeing something demonstrated and then doing it, rather than just reading about it.
 This is why hands-on training plays such an important role in education today, especially for trades people such as chippies, plumbers, sparkies and builders.

 Consistent with the principles of kinesthetic learning I guide students, step by step through actual hunting scenarios and on most courses we watch unalarmed sambar.
 I explain why they are there and the tactics I would use to harvest one.